ratouney/janusow/README.md

-# JanusOW - Overwatch Profile Stalker
+# JanusOW

 ![Image bugged](https://github.com/ratouney/janusow/blob/development/logo.png)

+> ### Overwatch Profile Stalker
+> Stalk a profile, know what someone should and should not play
+> Track your own stats accross multiple accounts

 ## Setup
 To start the application, clone the repository and install the NodeJS modules using Yarn or Npm, then simply run the start-up script.